KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 As OpenXR support both linear and sRGB color spaces for compositing.
 It is helpful to have a deeper knowledge of color science; especially if you are planning to use sRGB formats and have the OpenXR runtime/compositor do automatic conversions for you.

-For more information on color spaces and gamma encoding, see Guy Davidson's `video presentation <https://www.youtube.com/watch?v=_zQ_uBAHA4A>`_.
+For more information on color spaces and gamma encoding, see J. Guy Davidson's `video presentation <https://www.youtube.com/watch?v=_zQ_uBAHA4A>`_ on the subject.